 - Students in the recreation and sport business track will take core courses on leisure and society, psychology, sociology and statistics.
 They'll also take foundation courses in recreation and sport administration, business practices, facilities design and management, liability, and promotion.
 An internship is optional.

-Review Leisure Studies in the UI General Catalog for more information about course requirements and graduating with honors.
+See Leisure Studies in the UI General Catalog for information about course requirements and graduating with honors.

 Minor in Leisure Studies